 GBPNZD is also standing at the resistance zone in an Uptrend range.

 GBPCAD is moving in a Symmetrical Triangle pattern for a long time, wait for a breakout from this symmetrical triangle.

 GBPCHF is also moving in a Symmetrical Triangle.
 The market prices are ranging up and down.

 As Cable appreciated earlier today as the market sentiment improved, investors on the other hand are extremely cautious in regards to long positions on the pound, with Brexit negotiations at a standstill.

 Boris Johnson affirmed this weekend that there is no point resuming the talks unless Brussels adopts a fundamental change of approach and calls to prepare for an Australian-style no-deal exit from the Union.
 News of this kind has since dampened hopes of a trade agreement.

 Britain Pound (GBP) is unaffected as U.K Prime minister Boris walks away from Brexit talk.

-Please don’t trade all the time, Trade forex only at best setup.
-Thank you.
+Please Don’t trade all the time, trade forex only at best trade setup.

 It is better to do nothing, instead of taking wrong trades.

 We are here to help you for taking the trades only at best trade setup.